-Windows 10 End of Support: What Happens to Office and Microsoft 365?
-Free Extension vs ESU Explained
+Windows 10 End of Support: Free Extension vs ESU Explained (What Really Happens in 2025)

 Windows 10 End of Support banner showing Microsoft Word and Microsoft 365 logos with the text “Windows 10 End of Support: Free Extension vs ESU Explained” on a blue background.